 Winnipeg Folk Festival safety volunteers (in blue vests) help facilitate a safe and enjoyable experience for everyone.
 They have discretion and authority to ensure that the Participant Responsibilities are met by all.
 Please assist them by following their instructions when asked to do so.

 Show off your wristband with pride.
 Wristbands must be worn at all times and shown for entry into Folk Fest campgrounds and the festival site.
 Wristbands are non-transferable, non-exchangeable and cannot be replaced.
 If you remove or tamper with your wristband in any way, you will not be allowed entry.

 Prohibited Items.
 Vehicles and bags are subject to search by festival staff and volunteers for excessive amounts of alcohol and prohibited materials.
-We do not allow and may confiscate: glass, household furniture, amplified music, drum kits, print materials for distribution, unauthorized generators, pets, commercial vending, illegal drugs, binge drinking devices, firearms/weapons, sky/ Chinese/Kongming lanterns, fireworks and other explosives.
+We do not allow and may confiscate: glass, household furniture, amplified music, drum kits, print materials for distribution, unauthorized generators, pets, commercial vending, illegal drugs, binge drinking devices, laser pointers, firearms/ weapons, sky/Chinese/Kongming lanterns, fireworks and other explosives.

 Mind your manners.
 Drunkenness, rowdy or otherwise disorderly conduct, obscene, crude or abusive language, taking inappropriate or non-consensual photographs or video, and/or failure to follow directions from festival staff and volunteers will not be tolerated.

 Leave no trace.
 With your help, Folk Fest is a sustainable event.
 Pack out everything you bring in.
 Campsites must be kept clean.
 Anything that has a larger impact (e.g. digging holes, using lumber) must be pre-approved by the Winnipeg Folk Festival (WFF).
 Make sure water taps are turned off when not in use and make sure to remove any ropes you tie to trees when you leave.